 Density itself depends on a number of factors: altitude, humidity, temperature and ambient (static) air pressure.
 All of these factors together will result in a number of different speeds available for the aircraft: IAS (indicated), CAS (corrected), EAS (equivalent) and TAS (true); see aircraft speeds for more detail on this.

 Note: for the most optimum aircraft and engine performance you need thick air, ie. cold, low humidity air.
-Which is in general experienced during winter time at low altitudes!
+Which is in general experienced during winter time at low altitudes with a high pressure system in the area!

 The total air pressure as measured in a pitot tube (named after Henry Pitot) consists of these variables: static and dynamic pressure.
-The airspeed indicator has connections to both pitot and static lines and thus is able to mechanically subtract static pressure to indicate dynamic pressure on the instrument face (ASI).
+The airspeed indicator has connections to both pitot and static lines and thus is able to mechanically subtract static pressure to indicate dynamic pressure on the instrument face (ASI), or electronically in an ADC.
 Which is calibrated in km/h, mph or kts.

 This is a short one: pitot pressure - static pressure = dynamic pressure and this shows up to the pilot as speed on the airspeed indicator.